felzek/AlexNet-A-Practical-Implementation/README.md

 Tensorflow

+Put all the images you would like to test in the testModel folder.
 Have the model file "bvlc_alexnet.npy" donwloaded [here](http://www.cs.toronto.edu/~guerzhoy/tf_alexnet/) and in the directory.

 Run the test file with "**python testModel.py**", you will see images with their predicted labels (press any key to move on to the next image).